Diego Bogado: Club career

-Bogado began his career 1996 in the youth side for Club Atlético River Plate and was 2006 promoted to the seniorside, who served as a sparring partner in the senior squad under the command of coach Marcelo Bielsa in the Copa América in Peru.
+Bogado began his career in 1996 on the youth side for Club Atlético River Plate and was promoted in 2006 to the senior side.
+He served as a sparring partner in the senior squad under the command of coach Marcelo Bielsa in the Copa América in Peru.
 He made his professional debut in Argentina's first division playing for River Plate, where he played through 2010.
-After sixteen years left in March 2011 his club Club Atlético River Plate and joined to Bogor Raya F.C.
+After sixteen years, in March 2011, he left Club Athético River Plate and joined Bogor Raya F.C.
 With 12 games played, he is one of the most valuable players of Indonesia football.